 You know those thumbnails that appear when you hold your cursor over an app in the Taskbar?
-You don’t have to have those always displayed, and this guide will show you how to disable them.
+You don’t have to have those always displayed, and this guide will show you how to disable the Taskbar App thumbnails.

 - Head over to the download page for Winaero Tweaker and download the app.
 It’s a small file so the download won’t take very long.
 Once it’s done open the .zip file and extract the contents to your Downloads folder.
 From there, double-click the setup file to begin the installation.
 If you’re prompted with a “Windows protected your PC” screen, click the More info link.